raiden-network/spec/smart_contracts.rst

 **Close a channel**

-Allows a channel participant to close the channel.
-The channel cannot be settled before the challenge period has ended.
+Allows anybody to close a channel with a channel participant's signature.
+After a channel is closed, the channel cannot be settled before the challenge period has ended.

 ::